Matheus-Assumpcao/Matheus-Assumpcao/README.md

 ##

-Software Engineer with a focus on Full Stack development, currently pursuing an MBA in Software Engineering at FIAP.
-Specialized in JavaScript/TypeScript (Node.js, NestJS, React, Angular) with proven experience in architectural evolution and system modernization.
-Expert in designing AI-powered solutions using Meta’s API and managing cloud infrastructure via Azure DevOps and GitHub.
-Dedicated to Clean Code, SOLID principles, and scalable data modeling with PostgreSQL and SQL Server.
+Results-oriented Full Stack Software Engineer with an MBA in Software Engineering from FIAP.
+Specialized in the JavaScript/TypeScript ecosystem (Node.js, NestJS, React, Angular), with a proven track record in architectural evolution and system modernization.
+Expert in architecting AI-powered solutions using Meta’s API and managing cloud infrastructure via Azure DevOps and GitHub.
+Committed to technical excellence through Clean Code, SOLID principles, and scalable data modeling with PostgreSQL and SQL Server.
+Focused on delivering high-performance systems that align technical debt with business growth.

 ##

 ### Core Technologies
-TypeScript • Node.js • NestJS • React • Angular • PostgreSQL • MongoDB • SQL
+TypeScript • Node.js • NestJS • NextJS • React • Angular • PostgreSQL • MongoDB • SQL

 ### Additional Experience
 Python (RPA) • PHP • Kotlin

 ### Education
 MBA in Software Engineering – FIAP
-Expected completion: May 2026

 ##